← Back to Blog

 • SQL Server: DATEADD(day, 1, date)

 Mastering datetime comparisons in SQL is a game-changer for data analysis and application development.
 From basic comparisons to complex scenarios involving time zones and fiscal years, these techniques will elevate your SQL skills to new heights.
-Remember, the key to mastery is practice and real-world application.
+The key to mastery is practice and real-world application.